Like Herb Caen said, a cover letter is not gauged by its length and width, but by the broadness of its vision and the height of its dreams.

 - It did not just say, "I like the company."

-- It proved it, based on numbers
+- It proved the same, based on numbers

 - It showed your exact skills